Pearl hunting: Eastern Arabia and Persian Gulf

 The price for pearls increased throughout the nineteenth century, with the pearl trade expanding in this region.
 At this time, pearls from the Persian Gulf were being traded in Aleppo and Istanbul, and there is evidence that merchants would sail to India (particularly Bombay) to sell pearls.
 By the 1930s, there were a few traders traveling all the way to Paris to sell their pearls.
 In the early twentieth century, it was estimated that about a quarter of the population living in the Persian Gulf's littoral was involved with the pearl trade.
 In the Persian Gulf, the pearling industry was dominated by slave labor, and male slaves were used as pearl divers until the final abolition of slavery in the Gulf states in the period of 1937–1971.

+Pearl divers in the Persian Gulf at the beginning of 20th century.

 The pearling industry in this region reached its zenith around 1912, "the Year of Superabundance."
 During periods of acute scarcity—such as the nutritional crises of the 1940s—local populations resorted to unconventional sustenance practices like the consumption of dried, salted pearl mollusk meat.
 By the 1950s, however, dependency on pearls was replaced by dependency on oil, as oil was discovered and the oil industry became the dominant economic trade.

 The operation of pearl boats was characterized by a well-defined social hierarchy; roles on the vessels were allocated based on necessity rather than age alone, and included: